-5.4 However, where a general grievance suggests a significant breach of employment laws or systemic misconduct, the reporting of such grievance may constitute a disclosure of reportable conduct.
+- (d) a decision to suspend or terminate an engagement or take disciplinary action. - 5.4 However, where a workplace grievance suggests a significant breach of employment laws or systemic misconduct, the reporting of such grievance may constitute a disclosure of reportable conduct. - 5.5 Disclosures that are not about reportable conduct are not protected under the relevant laws or this policy.